Administration and Finance

 Q: If a CURATE report for a product is archived, does that mean the materials are no longer "high quality"?

-A: An archived CURATE report doesn't necessarily indicate that a product is no longer "high quality," although a rating that results in a specific edition of a curricular product identified as being "high quality" is not meant to live into perpetuity.
-We notify publishers prior to archiving their materials.
-If the publisher determines it makes sense for them, they may choose to resubmit the same edition of their product for a re-review using the most current rubric, or opt in for a new review of their most current edition of the product.
+A: An archived CURATE report communicates that the report is outdated.
+If the publisher determines it makes sense for them, they may choose to resubmit the same edition of their product for a full panel re-review using the most current rubric, which may result in similar and/or different ratings for the product.

 Q: Once archived, will programs still be considered "high quality" for the purposes of DESE grants?

-A: The archiving of CURATE reports communicates that a CURATE report is outdated and local education agencies (LEAs) considering a new adoption should do so from a list of publisher products with more current reports.
+A: The archiving of CURATE reports communicates that a CURATE report is outdated.
+Local education agencies (LEAs) considering new adoptions should consider products with more current reports.
 While the "high quality" status of a specific edition of a product does not live into perpetuity, LEAs implementing a product that received a previous "overall" CURATE rating of Meets Expectations or Partially Meets Expectations will still be eligible for DESE grants to support skillful implementation.
 We may in the future restrict grant funding of new adoptions and implementation support to products that are not on the archived reports list.

 Q: If a school/district adopts a product that does not yet have a CURATE report but does have one from EdReports or other approved gateway evaluations, will they still be eligible for grants?